Welcome to Pub Theology, a ministry of Richfield United Methodist Church.

 4. Pub Theology does not endorse or condemn any single theological perspective nor any single beverage in any given flight.

 5. Be polite, clean up your mess, and tip well.

 When and where does Pub Theology meet and where do I park?

-We meet on first Sundays at 7:00pm at Wild Mind Ales (6031 Pillsbury Avenue S., Minneapolis, MN 55419).
-There’s street parking on and near Pillsbury Avenue S. Pub Theology is not sponsored, endorsed by, or sanctioned by Wild Mind; it’s simply an excellent venue with great staff and tasty beverages where we meet.
+We meet on first Sundays at 7:00pm at Protagonist Kitchen & Bar (6601 Lyndale Avenue S., Richfield, MN 55423).
+There’s plenty of covered ramp parking around the back.
+Pub Theology is not sponsored, endorsed by, or sanctioned by Protagonist; it’s simply an excellent venue with great staff and tasty beverages where we meet.

 What happens if no one shows up?

 If no participants have arrived by 7:15pm, the convener will cancel the event.